avadesh02/OCR-Devanagari/readme.md

 # NOTE:

-The OCR software is being migrated to another repository as a part of the Devdigitizer Project.
-Please take a look at the SanskritOCR repo for the updated OCR code.
+The OCR software has been migrated to another repository as a part of the DevDigitizer Project.
+Please take a look at the SanskritOCR repo for the up to date OCR code.

 # Citing the SanskritOCR Project